pengliheng/learn-words/README.md

 - [ ] call google api to get some picture which search by this vocabulary

-- [ ] call translate api to get a mean which search by this vocabulary
+- [ ] call translate api to get mean and pronunciation of the vocabulary

 - [ ] to use the user account to sperate vocabulary list.